vineelko/patina/docs/src/rfc/text/0015-patina-release-process.md

    > demonstrate how a platform is expected to integrate the feature, and have been tested locally including OS boot
    > with the feature enabled.
 The patina-qemu PR must be completed and merged as soon as possible after the feature
    > branch is merged into the `main` branch in the patina repository.

+#### Guidance for Merging a Feature Branch into `main`

+There are two distinct phases in feature branch development:

+1. Work on the feature branch
+2. Merging that work into the `main` branch

+Once a change is ready to merge to `main`, the following suggestions are made (but not required):

+1. Lock the feature branch - At this time, the feature branch has served its purpose and is no longer a development target.
+Feature effort should focus on the merge into `main`.

+   > If you do not have permission to lock the feature branch, simply request that the branch be locked in a PR comment
+   > in the PR into the `main` branch.
+2. Locally create a new branch ("main PR branch") from the feature branch.
+   - For example: `git checkout -b feature/feature1_main feature/feature1`
+   - Rebase this branch onto the latest `main`
+3. Prepare the "main PR branch" as needed for a clean merge into `main`.
+   - The history and contents DO NOT need to match the feature branch.
+The feature branch was a mechanism to control feature development complexity and stabilization.
+It has no bearing on the process into `main` which is the same as for any change, including those that do not originate from a feature branch.
+   - Consider:
+     - Whether to split commits up so they are easier to review but will be squashed when the PR is merged into a single commit.
+     - Whether to split commits up and/or rearrange the overall feature branch history so it can more cleanly go into the main branch as a Rebase & FF style PR where the commits are reflected in `main` in the exact way they are in the "main PR branch".

+     > Note: In most cases, history will be cleanest and most logical in `main` NOT being the same as the code was
+     > developed in the feature branch.
+Just like when code is developed locally and made ready for a PR into `main`,
+     > it must be cleaned up.
+4. Continue to manage the "main PR branch" and do not make changes to the original feature branch.

 ## Unresolved Questions